 WHEN: Check the calendar for year-around activities.
 Summers are mild at a mile high in elevation.
 Expect snow in the Winter.

-OPEN DAILY: EXCEPT Thanksgiving, Christmas Eve and Day, New Years Eve and Day.
-Also closed on Tuesdays, other than July and August.
+OPEN DAILY: EXCEPT Thanksgiving Day, Christmas Eve and Day, New Years Day, and Jan 2nd.

 It's true, isn't it?
 The Nevada Northern Railway is probably nowhere near your hometown.
 Chances are that if it had been located

-any closer to civilization (or your hometown) it would have been torn down and sold for scrap years ago.
+any closer to civilization (or your hometown) the entire railroad would have been torn down and sold for scrap years ago.
 Because Ely is

 this railroad has the good fortune of being the best-preserved standard-gauge short-line